Data Exports: Funding

 • Channel: SFTP or File Transfer API

-• Format: .csv
+• Format: .csv, pipe-delimited, double-quoted

-What is included in this Data Export?
+What Is Included in This Data Export?

 • Account funding transactions for the past 1 day:

-• A list of all account funding transactions (concluded) in the previous 1 day
+• A list of all concluded account funding transactions in the previous 1 day

 • File name (for SFTP): funding-1-day_YYYYMMDDThhmmssZ_part-00000.csv